Incoterms in International Trade: Meaning, 11 Rules & More

 Having a reliable local agent at the destination can be invaluable.

-From here on, these are the four Incoterms rules for sea and inland waterway transport.
+The 4 rules for sea and inland waterway transport

 FAS is typically used for non-containerized cargo.